antoniusmisfit/shoebox-linux/README.md

 ## Compiling Shoebox

-Simply copy the build.sh script into an empty directory, navigate to the directory, and athen run as root:
+Simply copy the build.sh script into an empty directory, navigate to the directory, and then run as root:
 ```
 sudo ./build.sh
 ```